minio/docs/source/reference/minio-mc/mc-mv.rst

 Object Names on Move
 ~~~~~~~~~~~~~~~~~~~~

-MinIO uses the :mc-cmd-option:`~mc mv SOURCE` object name when moving
+MinIO uses the :mc-cmd:`~mc mv SOURCE` object name when moving
-the object to the :mc-cmd-option:`~mc mv TARGET` if no explicit target
+the object to the :mc-cmd:`~mc mv TARGET` if no explicit target
 object name is specified.

 You can specify a different object name for the
-:mc-cmd-option:`~mc mv TARGET` with the same object path to "rename"
+:mc-cmd:`~mc mv TARGET` with the same object path to "rename"
 an object.
 For example:

 .. code-block:: shell

    mc mv play/mybucket/object.txt play/mybucket/myobject.txt

-For recursive move operations (:mc-cmd-option:`mc mv recursive`), MinIO
+For recursive move operations (:mc-cmd:`mc mv --recursive`), MinIO
 treats the ``TARGET`` path as a prefix for objects on the ``SOURCE``.

 Checksum Verification